 Are you curious about how much space does MacOS take?
 Let’s get a closer look at MacOS High Sierra in this new article!
 Read along.

-Apple macOS 10.14 Mojave was released to the public on September 24, 2018, and you may want to know how much space does macOS Mojave takes.
+Apple macOS 10.14 Mojave was released to the public on September 24, 2018, and you may want to know how much space does macOS Mojave takes because you are almost running out of application memory of your system.
 New versions of macOS bring new features and designs that can improve the user experience.
 However, you must note that it takes a lot of space on your device to run successfully.

 You cannot download the update unless you have freed some space enough for it.
 Today we will learn how much space does Mac OS take and what are the best practices to improve the device performance.